SciML/Catalyst.jl/docs/src/inverse_problems/petab_ode_param_fitting.md

 If you use this functionality in your research, [in addition to Catalyst](@ref catalyst_citation), please cite the following papers to support the authors of the PEtab.jl package (currently there is no article associated with this package) and the PEtab standard:
 ```
 @misc{2023Petabljl,
-  author       = {Ognissanti, Damiano and Arutjunjan, Rafael and Persson, Sebastian and Hasselgren, Viktor},
+  author       = {Ognissanti, Damiano AND Arutjunjan, Rafael AND Persson, Sebastian AND Hasselgren, Viktor},
   title        = {{2023Petabljl.jl}},
   howpublished = {\url{https://github.com/sebapersson/PEtab.jl/}},
   year         = {2023}